ronitrex/SearchEngine/readme.md

 # Overview :

+The Search Engine works in two modes :

+### Boolean Query Mode

+In Boolean Query Mode, the Search Engine returns the documents in the order in which it finds them.
+This mode supports operations like *searchTerm1 + searchTerm2*, which can be understood as "documents containing either the *searchTerm1* or *searchTerm2*".

+### Ranked Query Mode

-We process a query without any Boolean operators and return the top 20 documents satisfying the query.
-We use the term at a time algorithm :
+In Boolean Query Mode, a query is processed without any Boolean operators to return the top 20 documents satisfying the query.
+The term at a time algorithm is used: